Industry in Ukraine

 Ukraine - Industry

-Meanwhile, the trend stabilized, with annual average variation in industrial production coming in at minus 0.2%, unchanged from August.
+Meanwhile, the annual average variation in industrial production came in at minus 1.5%, down from minus 0.7% in February.

 Ukraine - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.